Python-SIP/sip/docs/api_14.rst

         a non-zero value if the object is a :py:class:`enum.Flag` sub-class.

-.. c:function:: int sipIsOwnedByPython(PyObject *obj)
+.. c:function:: int sipIsOwnedByPython(sipSimpleWrapper *obj)

     This determines if a wrapped object is currently owned by Python.